highscrren-dotcom/paperhands/docs/classes/MCPUtils.md

 getStatus: (mcpName: string) => Promise<IMCPMessage[]>
 ```

-Renders the current portfolio of the MCP's strategy into agent messages.
+Renders the current portfolio of the MCP (Model Context Protocol)
+instance's strategy into agent messages.

 Builds a per-symbol snapshot (current price, queued entry, active
 position with PnL, queued close) over every live instance of the bound
 strategy and passes it to the schema's getMessages (or the default
 text renderer).
 Fires the schema's onStatus callback with the snapshot
 and the rendered messages.

+Requires the "read" permission on the schema.

 ### commitPositionOpen